A 7-Day Spring Adventure in Japan

 • Always carry some cash.
 While cards are accepted in big cities, many temples and small-town spots are cash-only.

-• Cherry blossom season is magical — the gardens around temples and castles are breathtaking.
+• Cherry blossom season is pure magic — the gardens around temples and castles are breathtaking.

 • Public transport is amazing, but plan ahead if you’re carrying luggage.